boundedcontext/bounded-context-language-sample/dql-specification.md

 	clone environment 'release-0.8.13' from 'release-0.8.12';

-If you would like to clone an environment, including all of the command and event log data, you can run the following statement:
+If you would like to clone an environment with all of the command and event log data, you can run the following statement:

 	clone environment 'release-0.8.13' from 'release-0.8.12' with logs;